msteveb/tmake/README.md

-shared files to a top level directory, such as 'publish' Ideally we do this with hard links (if supported) so that if an error occurs (say in a header file) and the file is edited, it will be the original file which is edited.
+shared files to a top level directory, such as 'publish' Ideally we do this with hard links (if supported) so that if an error occurs (say in a header file) and the file is edited, it will be the original file that is edited.
 If hard links aren't supported, soft links or simply copying will work too.

 Unlike Install where the installed files are never dependencies, these